3 women attacked Delta worker at JFK, beat him with own radio, prosecutors say - NewsBreak

 New York, NY ( WPIX ) – Three women allegedly beat a Delta security officer at John F. Kennedy International Airport ahead of a scheduled flight to Puerto Rico, officials said Thursday.

 Jordan Nixon, 21; Janessa Torres, 21, and Johara Zavala, 44, were arrested Thursday morning in connection with the Sept.
 22 incident.
-The three are accused of beating the security officer with his own radio, knocking him down and repeatedly punching and kicking him in the face and body while he was down, U.S. Attorney Breon Peace said.‘Meth-rrito’: TSA releases top 10 list of ‘most unusual items’ found in bags
+The three are accused of beating the security officer with his own radio, knocking him down and repeatedly punching and kicking him in the face and body while he was down, U.S. Attorney Breon Peace said.Single Spider-Man comic page sells for record $3.36 million

 “The extreme and aggressive behavior in connection with our air travel is out of control,” Peace said in a press release .
 “This Office has zero tolerance for violent conduct that threatens the safety of airline passengers and employees and will prosecute defendants who allegedly engage in such conduct to the fullest extent of the law.”